List of Small Saving Scheme and their Current Interest Rate FY 2017-18 AY 2018-19 (Updated till 20th Sep 2018)

-In a recent report the Central Government of India has declared the reduction of 20 basis points in interest rates for all the small saving schemes in India.
-The rate has revised after 3 months of usual time and it shows further reduction in the interest rate compare to last revision in June 2017.
+In a recent report the Central Government of India has declared increase of 40 basis points in interest rates for all the small saving schemes in India.
+The rate has revised after 3 months of usual time and it shows further reduction in the interest rate compare to last revision in June 2018.
 In last few years the investment in small saving schemes has been increased immensely.
 In this situation cutting off the rate of interest may have an adverse effect on the economy, especially for the retired population of the nation.

 What is small saving scheme?

 Small saving scheme is a money saver scheme, runs by central and state government of India, to save money for the future.
 There are a number of small saving schemes such as Public Provident Fund, Post Office Recurring Deposit, Post Office Fixed Deposit and such.
 There are other schemes for retired people as well that help them to save money in small/large amount for their future, preferably after retirement.

 In these saving schemes minimum of INR 500 needs to be kept in a year unlike other bank deposits.
 The highest amount of money can be maintained is INR 1 Lac or 1.5 Lac.
 They not only help to maintain low account balance for a poor people also these accounts provide tax benefits.

 National saving certificate is a piece of paper or saving bond that is given to the person who is availing small saving schemes.
 This certificate is initially given to save the income tax burden.
 Mostly the certificate is useful for the under privileged people across the nation.

 - Public Provident Fund: This works as a provident fund for the adults as well as minorities.
 The PPF has lower limit of balance holding INR 500 and upper limit of INR 1.5 Lac.
 Any amount above the upper limit will not ear any interest.
 The maturity time of PPF account is 15 years.